PiRogueToolSuite/PiRogueToolSuite.github.io/content/shared/pirogue-colander-upload-file.md

 title: "Upload a file to a Colander case"
 ---

 With your PiRogue connected to your Colander account, you can upload artifacts and files to your cases.
-To do so, use the following command to upload a file to th4e given Colander case:
+To do so, use the following command to upload a file to the given Colander case:

 ```shell {title="Upload a file to Colander"}
 pirogue-colander collect-artifact -c "[ID of the case in Colander]" [file to be uploaded]